Make Online Learning Fun With These Tools

 - Preschool (up to age 4)—Learning to read is more fun through interactive story adventures with SuperWhy! and the Super Readers, a group of four friends who live in Storybrook Village.
 The 22-minute episodes feature the Super Readers, who soar into classic story books and use their reading powers to find answers to preschool problems.
 Preschoolers can play videos and interactive games to reinforce skills through the PBSKids website.

 - Elementary and Middle School (Grades K-8)— Scholastic Learn at Home features daily projects to keep kids reading, thinking and growing.
 Parents can choose age-appropriate activities for PreK-Kindergarten, Grades 1-2, Grades 3-5, and Grades 6-9.
 New learning journeys for each age group are available each Monday to guide students through reading online articles that will be of interest to them.
 Recent articles for middle schoolers included meeting a teen changing how the world views disabilities, how emojis are engineered, what dogs are trying to tell us through their behavior, and more.
 Kids are encouraged to read articles and then choose a daily reading quest, fun activities that foster literacy skills.

-- High School (Grades 9-12)— High schoolers can watch Shakespeare readings come to life through BroadwayHD, a streaming subscription service ($8.99/month) that allows you to watch theater productions of Shakespeare plays, musicals, Broadway classics, and hundreds of other productions from any device at any time.
+- High School (Grades 9-12)— High schoolers can watch Shakespeare readings come to life through BroadwayHD, a streaming monthly subscription service that allows you to watch theater productions of Shakespeare plays, musicals, Broadway classics, and hundreds of other productions from any device at any time.